stephentino/estimate_akm/README.md

 The firm effects are identified for firms that are "connected".
 Two firms are "connected" if there exists a worker who moves between them.
 In addition, for the estimator of the firm effects to be unbiased, firm-to-firm mobility must be uncorrelated with time-varying unobservables.

-To estimate the AKM model, I use the largest connected set of workers and firms.
+To estimate the AKM model, I use the largest connected set of workers and firms in the data.

 ## Data